GwendolyneFreddy/Infinity-Animations/ia_todo_list.md

 ##

+#### All components: new improvements

+- [ ] Dynamically build exclusion arrays specific to the player's modded game: t-exc-cre (diffucult to build because components specific, but why not?), t-exc-scim (scimitars exclusion: easy), t-exc-shld (shields exclusion: easy) and (wings exclusion: easy).

+##

 #### EE version

 - [ ] <ins>All components<_ins>: list all EE games specific creatures that need to be patched